 Lauren Funiestas is an MFT Trainee and graduate student at John F. Kennedy University, in Northern California.
 With an educational background in Criminal Justice Studies, Lauren’s experience in the mental health field includes working with formerly incarcerated homeless individuals in San Francisco County as well as at-risk youth and youth on probation in Contra Costa County.
 Her work integrates cultural diversity, indigenous Filipino spirituality and social justice advocacy as a basis for her future practice as a psychotherapist.
 “Madeline” is her first published work.

-work has been widely published for 20 years.
+writing and editorial work has been widely published for 20 years.
 She is Co-founding Editor of the Journal of Holistic Psychology.
-To see Lauren's complete bio, visit About Us.

 As an aspiring therapist, Kelsey A. Holt hopes to witness people as they become more aware of the questions and answers that reside within them.
 She believes that there exists a strand of grace and wisdom that weaves its way through the course of all lives.
 As she grows to know herself more deeply, she finds new ways to connect with this essential energy.
 Dance, cooking, meditation, relationships and Nature are some of the present ways she experiences the fullness of being alive.